MalindiJohn/data-structures-n-algorithms/Range-Sum-Query-Mutable/README.md

 # Range Sum Query - Mutable

-Given an integer array nums, handle multiple queries of the following types:
+Given an integer array `nums`, handle multiple queries of the following types:

-Update the value of an element in nums.
+- Update the value of an element in nums.
-Calculate the sum of the elements of nums between indices left and right inclusive where left <= right.
+- Calculate the sum of the elements of nums between indices left and right inclusive where left <= right.
 Implement the NumArray class:

 NumArray(int[] nums) Initializes the object with the integer array nums.